Why We're a B Corp.

 What are we doing to be a force for good?:

-- We invest in the most sustainable packaging options available and are always on the cusp of what the best path forward is.
-Currently that means we are revamping our packaging materials and also planning to offer bulk refill options this year.
+We invest in the most sustainable packaging options available and are always on the cusp of what the best path forward is.
+Currently, that is our newly-released aluminum packaging and bulk sizes for select products.

-- We seek to lower our carbon footprint in every way we can.
+We seek to lower our carbon footprint in every way we can.
 All employees work from home.
-Another example is that our fulfillment center and manufacturer are in the same town, removing the need to ship products long distances.
+Our fulfillment center and manufacturer are in the same town, removing the need to ship products long distances.

 - We will never compromise the integrity of our mission at Captain Blankenship or I would stop believing in this business.

-"At Captain Blankenship, integrity of ingredients, packaging and purpose has always been at the heart of what we do.
+"At Captain Blankenship, the integrity of ingredients, packaging, and purpose has always been at the heart of what we do.
 Joining the B Corp community has only made us more accountable for every action we take and has pushed us to keep doing better in every aspect of the business."

 What other companies are B Corp certified?